best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Documenting the version of your code provides distinct points of reference in the code's development.
 Recording the version of code used for analysis is important for reproducing your work.
-When used in combination with [](version_control.md), versioning allows you to recover the exact code used to run your analysis and thus reproduce the same results.
+Combining versioning with [](version_control.md) allows you to recover the exact code used to run your analysis, and thus reproduce the same results.

 [Semantic versioning](https://semver.org/) provides useful rules for versioning releases of your code.
-Following these rules also helps other users of your code to understand how changes in your code may affect their software.
+Follow these rules to help other users of your code  understand how changes in your code may affect their software.
-Each level of version number indicates the extent of changes to the application programming interface (API) of your code, i.e. the part of the code that a user interacts with directly.
+Each level of version number indicates the extent of changes to the application programming interface (API) of your code, i.e., the part of the code that a user interacts with directly.
 Changes to the major version number indicate changes to the API that are not compatible with use of previous versions of the code.
-While changes is the minor and patch numbers indicate changes that are either compatible or have no effect on the use of the code, respectively.
+While changes to the minor and patch numbers indicate changes that are either compatible or have no effect on the use of the code, respectively.

 ```{figure} ./_static/semantic_versioning.png
 ---